 According to plant genomics professor Zhangjun Fei, commercial watermelons are spoiled.

-That coddling led to the loss of biodiversity in watermelons that Dr. Fei and his team at Cornell University were able to track with their Watermelon Genome Project.
+That coddling led to the loss of biodiversity in watermelons that Dr. Fei and his team at Boyce Thompson Institute were able to track with their Watermelon Genome Project.
 They found that centuries of domestication had drastically reduced the commercial watermelon’s genetic diversity—especially its ability to survive disease.

 Why is that important?
 Without the genetic material that helps watermelons survive extreme conditions, this important crop will become increasingly difficult to grow as the climate crisis worsens.

 Watermelons have been with us for a long time, almost 5,000 years according to some data, and are believed to have originated in the deserts of Africa and the Middle East.
 Dr. Fei’s team recently mapped a Sudanese melon that they believe to be the progenitor, or ancestor plant of the modern-day watermelon.
 Known as the Kordofan melon, this ancestor plant would have had a whitish pulp, demonstrating just how much the modern watermelon has evolved.

 “Sweet dessert watermelon (Citrullus lanatus) is among the most important vegetable crops grown and consumed throughout the world,” says Dr. Amnon Levi from the USDA, who participated in the genome mapping project with Dr. Fei. “[G]lobal annual planting [is] more than 3,400,000 hectares and production [is] over 102 million tons ... it is considered a healthy fruit with a large number of phytochemicals beneficial for human health.”